Puggo1145/my-react/README.md

 }
 ```

-for example, a ReactElement might look like this
+for example, a ReactElement might looks like this

 ```javascript
 // HTML tag -> ReactElement: